-Cruise developed this diet based on the belief that if you go more than three hours without putting food in your body, it goes into immediate "starvation mode"—in other words, your body stores fat and burns muscle, purposefully slowing down metabolism, as if preparing for a long haul of no food.
-Eating constantly will, according to Cruise, keep your metabolism constantly going at a high rate, burning fat continuously throughout the day.
+Cruise developed this diet based on the belief that if you go for more than three hours without putting food in your body, it goes into "starvation mode.”
+In other words, your body stores fat and burns muscle, slowing down your metabolism as if preparing for a period of hunger.
+Eating consistently will, according to Cruise, keep your metabolism moving quickly, helping you burn fat all day.

-One danger is that the amount of eating involved in the 3-Hour Diet's certainly can open itself up to abuse, especially if you have problems overeating to begin with.
+One danger is that the frequent eating involved in the 3-Hour Diet can offer an opportunity for abuse, especially if you have problems overeating to begin with.
 If portion sizes aren’t controlled, frequent eating can actually cause you to gain weight.
-And the experts don't even agree that regular, smaller portions necessarily translate into weight loss.
+And the experts don't even agree that regular, small portions necessarily translate into weight loss.
 Another issue is that the 3-Hour Diet does not address the necessity of exercise, saying that although it may help with weight loss, it’s not required.

 Cruise's focus on controlling the psychological aspects of weight gain and weight loss is admirable.
-Stress eating—eating foods high in sugar, salt, and fat to comfort oneself during times of stress—is associated with increased accumulation of abdominal fat.
-Getting a grip on stress eating is crucial to a successful weight-management plan.
-The 3-Hour Diet does a good job of tackling some of the key eating habits that lead to excess body fat—night eating, binge eating, and infrequent eating—all of which lead to consuming excess calories at the wrong times.
+Stress eating is associated with increased abdominal fat.
+Healthy stress management is crucial for successful weight loss.
+The 3-Hour Diet does a good job tackling some of the eating habits that lead to excess body fat which lead to consuming excess calories at the wrong times.